 First Year Experience (FYE)

-GWC students are extremely involved on campus.
-These include our 12+ student clubs and organizations, as well as Alternative Spring Break and other volunteer or service-related experiences.
+GWC students are extremely involved in our 12+ student clubs and organizations, as well as Alternative Spring Break and other volunteer or service-related experiences.
 You can also attend over 100 student activities each semester.

 Support from the GWC Community